 I could make changes, even very small ones, that would help me help myself and my family or I could keep truckin’ along and keep having mini-burn outs (and meltdowns) during all of it.
 So far, these little life changes have made days easier and some decisions simpler.

 I know what some of you are saying.
 This crazy girl.
 She’s just finding out about this stuff!?
 I’ve been doing this foreva.
 It’s ok, you can talk about me and think about me behind my back, or in front of the computer screen.
 I’m telling you, I feel like I’ve opened up a Whole New World.
 I know none of this is rocket surgery, but I’m willing to bet that a few mamas out there in the great big whole wide world need to try a thing or two to give themselves a break.

 9 Ways I’m Making Life (a Little) Easier

 1. I have outsourced once-a-month housecleaning.
 Yes, I sweep floors and swish toilets in between.
-Don’t worry; when the bathrooms smell like outhouses, I take care of things.
-Only once a month because it’s not free.
-But certainly once a month because I choose this over: spa days, regular pedicures, all manicures, sports television, lots of television channels, my dream car (extended cab, full bed, pickup truck), or a wave runner.
+(You know, when the bathrooms smell like outhouses).
+Only once a month because it costs money.
+But certainly once a month because I choose this over: spa days, regular pedicures, all manicures, sports television, lots of television channels, my dream car (extended cab full bed pickup truck), and a wave runner.

 2. Letting the younger boys get school lunch on Fridays.
 It’s unbelievable the difference one day makes in taking a tiny break from making 15 lunches during the week.
 And it’s unbelievable how much the kids love having a “tray lunch.”
 Winning, winning.